-Student Profile: Students involved in these studies will learn cell culture, transport measurements, molecular biology, protein analysis, and how to design experiments and a research study.
+Student Project: Role of occludin protein domains in interaction with other tight junction proteins and hydrogen peroxide-induced regulation of paracellular permeability.
+Students involved in these studies will learn cell culture, transport measurements, molecular biology, protein analysis, and how to design experiments and a research study.

 Our lab is studying the evolution of aquatic mammals from terrestrial species.
 Dental microwear analysis provides information about the feeding ecology of an organism.
 Comparison of microwear patterns can provide insight into changes in feeding ecology between related species and can help to trace the transition from a terrestrial to an aquatic environment.
 The goal of this project is to examine the dental microwear of modern species of otters to better understand the connection between wear patterns and the differences in their feeding ecology so that similar patterns could be applied in the future to fossil organisms, such as early whales.

 Evolutionary Origins of Archosaurian Neuroanatomy: The clade Archosauria includes the living crocodylians and birds as well as all extinct dinosaurs, making it one of the behaviorally and ecologically most diverse vertebrate groups known.
 At the core of this diversity is a complex history of neuroanatomical evolution that we are only beginning to understand.
 The archosaurs thus provide an opportunity to study neuroanatomical expansion in a group that diverged from humans more than 300 million years ago but whose brain size in many cases rivals that of mammals.